dell/ansible-powerstore/docs/modules/protectionpolicy.rst

   state (True, str, None)
     String variable.
 Indicates the state of protection policy.

-    For Delete operation only, it should be set to \ :literal:`absent`\ .
+    For Delete operation only, it should be set to ``absent``.

-    For all other operations like Create, Modify or Get details, it should be set to \ :literal:`present`\ .
+    For all other operations like Create, Modify or Get details, it should be set to ``present``.

   snapshotrule_state (False, str, None)